Carabao Cup fourth round draw: Chelsea face Manchester United while Liverpool host Arsenal | Goal.com

 Elsewhere, holders Manchester City were drawn at home to Southampton as they bid to win the competition for a fifth time in seven seasons.
 Aston Villa host Midlands rivals Wolves while Everton will take on Watford at Goodison Park.

-Leicester are the only Premier League side to face lower league oppositon in the form of a trip to last season's semi-finalists Burton, who beat Premier League Bournemouth 2-0 to reach this stage.
+Leicester are the only Premier League side to face lower league opposition in the form of a trip to last season's semi-finalists Burton, who beat Premier League Bournemouth 2-0 to reach this stage.

+Oxford United caused one of the shocks of the round when they thrashed West Ham 4-0.
+They were rewarded with a draw to face League One rivals Sunderland, who won 1-0 at Sheffield United.

+There is also an all-League Two clash as Colchester, who beat Tottenham on penalties, take on Crawley, who also needed spot-kicks to knock out Championship side Stoke.

 For the first time in the competition's 59-year history, no Championship side made it through to the fourth round.